-Atomic Force Microscopes (AFMs) are versatile instruments that interact with surfaces at the nanometer scale.
-By "feeling" a sample using a very sharp needle, not unlike the way a record player works, a very precise 3D reconstruction of the surface can be created.
+AFMs are one of the most used scientific instruments at the nanoscale.
+Unlike a normal microscope, AFMs work by "feeling" a sample using a very sharp needle, not unlike the way a record player works.
+Data about the surface of the sample is collected by the AFM and a very precise 3D reconstruction of the surface can be created.